Phileosopher/commonplace/personality-ocean.md

 We tend to interact with our environment with our [feelings](mind-feelings.md), which tend to react more toward negative experiences than positive ones.

 On the high end, most of our experiences are emotional experiences that run through the right side of our brain.

-It provides the advantage of contending with [the unknown](unknown.md), but with the downside of feeling severely drained.
-Most people heavily integrated into [religious](religion.md) phenomenology have high neuroticism.
+- It provides the advantage of contending with [uncertainty](unknown.md), but with the downside of feeling severely drained in managing complexity and uncertainty.
+- Most people heavily integrated into [religious](religion.md) phenomenology have high neuroticism (e.g., Pentecostals).

 On the low end, most of our experiences are relatively [rational](logic.md) experiences that run through the left side of our brain.
 It provides the advantage of consistency and reproducibility, but with the downside of having little to no sympathy or compassion for others.